NachoPer/NachoPer/README.md

 <p>
 Since my kid's years, technology form a big part of my life, considering that I spent a lot of time in the cybercafé of my family.
 Therefore, my passion for technology and learning about it are always there 😁.
 </br>
-My favorite part of being a developer, it's to find and understand the best experience for the user and also for us the developers with clean code following best practices.
+My favorite part of being a developer is to find and understand the best experience for the user and also for us the developers with clean code following best practices.
 </p>